Michael MacDonagh (author): Early life and career

 He was born in Limerick and educated at the Christian Brothers' School.
 He began writing for the Freeman's Journal when he was 21, and was their special correspondent for eight years.
 In 1887 he was appointed as sketch writer in the House of Commons.

 He joined The Times in 1894 and reported on major events such as Queen Victoria's Diamond Jubilee and the Boer War.
 He also wrote campaign articles for the paper during general elections.

 As well as his work for The Times, MacDonagh contributed articles to magazines on his favourite subjects of Irish history and literature, and parliamentary procedures and traditions.
 He authored biographies of James Warren Doyle, Daniel O'Connell and William O'Brien, and was a supporter of the Irish Home Rule movement.
 Before the First World War the leader of the Irish Nationalist Party, John Redmond, had promised MacDonagh the office of Clerk of the Irish House of Commons but subsequent events prevented his appointment.
 His ideal was a united Ireland, loyal to the crown and inside the Commonwealth, and he opposed the partition of Ireland between north and south.

 MacDonagh was one of the first members of the Institute of Journalists and he was a founder of the Irish Literary Society, for which he later served as vice-president.
 In 1924 he was elected chairman of the Press Gallery.
 He also wrote entries for the Dictionary of National Biography.

 Personal life

 In 1888 he married Mary Josephine (d.
 1924) and they had one son.
 The Times said MacDonagh was a "staunch Roman Catholic, and one of the most tolerant of men".

+MacDonagh died at his home in London on 27 February 1946.